 A Framework for Excellence

 In 2005, we adopted the Baldrige Excellence Framework with the goal of saving more lives.
-Between 2003 and 2018, these guidelines helped us improve our processes and outcomes to increase the number of lifesaving organs transplanted by 106 percent.
+Between 2003 and 2020, these guidelines helped us improve our processes and outcomes to increase the number of lifesaving organs transplanted by 167 percent and increase the impact of tissue donation by 385 percent.

 In 2015, after five site visits and two Missouri Quality Awards, we were named a Malcolm Baldrige National Quality Award recipient.
 Mid-America Transplant was the first organ procurement organization in the world to be recognized with this prestigious honor.